 Daggett Memorial Park

 Montello has a most unexpected feature in their downtown: a waterfall.
 To see it, you can park right on Highway 23 where it passes through town.
 Flowing from an old quarry and tumbling over what's been touted as the hardest granite in the world, this steady waterfall drops in four separate places making it the widest icy falls you will find.
-You don’t even need to leave the warmth of your car to see it.
+You and your group don’t even need to leave the warmth of your car to take in the frozen splendor.

 Brownstone Falls